by Paul Murrell

 grid.polyclip(rectangle, circle, "minus", reduceB = "xor", gp=gpar(fill = "grey"))

-There is also a new function, grid.reduce()
+There is also a new function, grid.reduce(), that just performs

 the grob reduction.
 This function